 3 individual travel packs of tissues, standard size for for personal hygiene.
 Let’s be honest: you are not going to be worried about blowing your nose.
 The main need for these will be to wipe yourself if you have to poop.
 Bathrooms will not be usable and you should expect toilet paper to be in short supply.

-Locally produced nutritional bars from Portland-based company.
+Two locally produced nutritional bars from Portland-based company.
 Vegan, no gluten, no dairy, no trans-fat, no soy, no nuts, non-gmo.
 These provide great, immediate short-term energy with no sugar high.
 Tried one yet?
 Delicious!
 From the website:

 Unlike most nutritional bars The Better Bar is raw pressed, meaning that no additional heat or oxygen is used in the process of making our bars so nutrients aren’t lost.
 Raw pressed foods maintain the natural enzymes allowing your body to fully break down all of the nutrients, giving you natural and sustainable energy without the “crash”.
 Read more at Eatabetterbar.com.